Stay safe in summer storms: tips from the NSW State Emergency Service

-“There’s not much you can do once a storm hits,” said Robert.
+“There’s not much you can do once a storm hits,” Cooper said.
 “Our message is to control the things you can control now and know your plan for when a storm arrives.”

 More rain means more chance of flooding.
 Flash floods are fast moving and extremely dangerous.
 They can happen at any time, but usually take place a few minutes to a few hours after intense rainfall when creeks, waterways and stormwater drains struggle with the extra influx of water.